pingcap/docs-tidb-operator/en/configure-storage-class.md

     >**Note:**
     >
     > The number of directories you create depends on the planned number of TiDB clusters.
 Each directory has a corresponding PV created, and each TiDB cluster's monitoring data uses one PV.

-- For a disk that stores TiDB Binlog and backup data, follow the [steps](https://github.com/kubernetes-sigs/sig-storage-local-static-provisioner/blob/master/docs/operations.md#sharing-a-disk-filesystem-by-multiple-filesystem-pvs) to mount the disk.
-First, create multiple directories on the disk and bind mount the directories into the `/mnt/backup` directory.

-    >**Note:**
-    >
-    > The number of directories you create depends on the planned number of TiDB clusters, the number of Pumps in each cluster, and your backup method.
-Each directory has a corresponding PV created, and each Pump and Drainer use one PV.
-All [Ad-hoc full backup](backup-to-s3.md#ad-hoc-full-backup-to-s3-compatible-storage) tasks and [scheduled full backup](backup-to-s3.md#scheduled-full-backup-to-s3-compatible-storage) tasks share one PV.

 The `/mnt/ssd`, `/mnt/sharedssd`, `/mnt/monitoring`, and `/mnt/backup` directories mentioned above are discovery directories used by local-volume-provisioner.
 For each subdirectory in the discovery directory, local-volume-provisioner creates a corresponding PV.